everard/SELENE-Device/README.md

     ndk-build

-It will build static library for x86 platform.
-If you wish to build libraries for all platforms, change APP_ABI in Android.mk:
+If you wish to build core for all supported platforms, change APP_ABI in the Android.mk.

-    APP_ABI := all

-Now demo can be built.
+Now demo application can be built.
 To do this, cd to the Build/Android/Demo folder and run:

     android - update project -p ./ -t android-10
     ndk-build